Policies and Financial Information

 The purpose of this publication is to provide information relating to policies and procedures of the School of Radiography.
 The student handbook contains all of the policies and procedures of the program and is available for review upon request.
 The faculty reserves the right to change and update this information as deemed necessary.

-- Tuition - Tuition is paid to the Saint Francis School of Radiography.
-The current tuition rate is $3,900.00 per year.
+- Tuition - Tuition will be determined this Fall (upon the approval of the B.S.I.T. degree from Resurrection University).
 Books are approximately $1000.00 for the two-year program.
 In addition to these costs, there are miscellaneous fees which include a photo copy fee, markers, computer test fees, CPR, and graduation expenses.
 The current total for these miscellaneous fees is approximately $450.00.
 Tuition and fees are subject to change.

 Students are required to wear a uniform.
 They must be professional in appearance.
 Students are required to obtain uniforms prior to the beginning of the clinical experience.
 The cost of the uniform, monogramming, and foot attire is the responsibility of the student.
 See the student handbook for a more detailed policy.

 Academic & Student Policies

 Student performance is evaluated at the end of each semester.
 Dismissal of any student may result at any time during the 24-month course due to poor academic standing, lack of attention to radiographic principles, or unprofessional conduct.
 Students must maintain a scholastic average of C (80% or 2.0) or better throughout the program.
 All academic policies are in complete detail in the student handbook available in the school offices.

 Radiation Protection Policy